daszeal/hi/_pics/question-mark-3-plus-reentry.md

 description: Test flight of the latest SSTO model.
 ---

-Newest Plus model removes inline clamp-o-tron with a singular docking port in its zenith to save weight.
+Newest Plus model replaces inline clamp-o-tron with a singular docking port in its zenith to save weight.

 This model also includes eight reaction control thrusters placed on its fuselage, which were tested in orbit.

-This model is practicing a reentry with a higher angle-of-attack due to past models having heating problems at its nose.
+This model is conducting reentry with a higher angle-of-attack due to past models having moderate heating problems at its nose.
 Test results nominal.

+All tests conducted are unmanned.